 Here’s how you can get your Shopify API Password with LitExtension:

-After filling all these above information, click “Next: Configure your Migration.”
+After filling in all the above information, click “Next: Configure your Migration.”

 - Tick the data you want to transfer